Grief brought them together. Will it also tear them apart?

 He tips his head as if considering whether I mean that.

 I do.
 I adore him for so many reasons, and I’ve had a wicked crush on him for almost as long as I’ve known him.
-That’s almost two years now.
+It’s almost two years since he joined the Wild Widows, which was nearly a year after he’d lost his wife and daughters.
 Hard to believe sometimes the way time goes by after the worst kind of loss.
 It marches on with no consideration whatsoever for broken hearts or shattered lives.

 “If I choose door number three, will it make everything different between us?” he asks.

 “It could, but different isn’t necessarily bad, is it?”

 “I rely on your friendship to get me through the days.”